openactive/openactive-test-suite/packages/openactive-integration-tests/README.md

 - [Output when `"useRandomOpportunities": false`](https://openactive.io/openactive-test-suite/example-output/controlled/summary)

 ## Usage

+From repository root:

 1. `npm install`
-2. Ensure the [openactive-broker-microservice](../openactive-broker-microservice/) is running
+2. Ensure the [openactive-broker-microservice](../openactive-broker-microservice/) is running, with  `export NODE_ENV=dev` set
-3. `npm start`
+3. `npm run start-tests`

 ### Running specific tests

-`npm start -- test/features/core/availability-check/implemented/availability-confirmed-test.js`
+`npm start-tests -- test/features/core/availability-check/implemented/availability-confirmed-test.js`

 ### Running core tests in a single process

-`npm start -- --runInBand test/features/core/`
+`npm start-tests -- --runInBand test/features/core/`

-## Configuration
+## Configuration for `integrationTests` within `./config/{NODE_ENV}.json`

-The `./config/default.json` file configures which tests are run.
-This should be configured to match the features of the booking system under test.
+The `integrationTests` object within the `./config/{NODE_ENV}.json` file of the repository configures which tests are run.
+This object includes the properties listed below, and should be configured to match the features of the booking system under test.

 ### `useRandomOpportunities`